 - Fluorescent light bulbs

-- Batteries, antifreeze and brake fluid
+- Antifreeze and brake fluid

 Household Hazard Waste List of Items NOT ACCEPTED